 Key features & benefits

-The TWINSCAN NXT:2000i is a high-productivity, dual-stage immersion lithography tool designed for volume production of 300 mm wafers at the sub 7 nm node.
+The TWINSCAN NXT:2000i is a high-productivity, dual-stage immersion lithography tool designed for volume production of 300 mm wafers at advanced nodes.

 The system is equipped with an in-line catadioptric lens design, with a numerical aperture (NA) of 1.35 – the highest in the industry.